0

 There are so many nootropics, combinations and products that side effects, adverse events and health risks are possible.
 Further, even "safe" nootropics can be rendered unsafe for otherwise healthy individuals due to low quality, bad formulation strategies and shoddy manufacturing practices.
 For these reasons, it is advisable to seek out supplements that emphasize quality and have a strong track record of safety.
 And always take supplements under the direction of your healthcare professional.

-• Homemade Stacks - The DIY biohacker route to enhanced cognition, often tied to the online forum Reddit, in which efficacy and safety are contingent upon the creator's discretion.
+• Homemade Stacks - The DIY biohacker route, sometimes tied to the online forum Reddit, in which efficacy and safety are contingent upon the creator's discretion.
+More on DIY Nootropics

 • Pre-made Stacks - Manufactured multi-ingredient supplements, ideally subjected to safety and quality testing.